Dramatic video shows people climb out of window to safety during deadly NYC fire - NewsBreak

 The FDNY said a call came in just after 7 a.m. for a two-alarm fire on the fourth floor of a 14-story NYC Housing Authority apartment building on Avenue D, between East 8th and East 9th streets in the East Village.

-Christian Cortes lives in a building directly across the way and described an intense, dangerous sight.Interested in how the FBI works?
-They’re offering a 7-week course
+Christian Cortes lives in a building directly across the way, and described an intense, dangerous sight.TikTok school threats prompt call for parents to talk to kids: Here’s how

 “I woke up from my bed and said, ‘What is that smell?'”
 Cortes said, referring to the smoke that was wafting into his apartment from across a narrow service road between his building and the one with the fire.